What Is Theme in Literature Definition Types and Examples

 In summary, the theme in English is the hidden message or main idea of a story or poem.
 Learning to find themes builds reading, writing, and comprehension skills.
 With regular practice and by using resources from Vedantu, you can master theme analysis for any exam or real-life English use.

-1. What is the meaning of theme in English?
+1. What is a theme in literature?

 3. What is the difference between theme and topic?